 The outcome of the Diocese’s review will be sent to an independent reviewer for scrutiny and a final report produced for sign-off by the Diocese’s Past Cases Review Reference Group and the Diocesan Bishop.

 It will then be passed to the national Past Cases Review management team.

 Q What if I identify a potential example of abuse?

 Please contact Sharon Hassall, Diocesan Safeguarding Adviser Sharon Hassall, email@example.com immediately.

 Q What if I’m not sure whether something counts as an abuse?

-Yes, all signed responses must be submitted by the 5th of April 2020.
+Yes, all signed responses must be submitted by the 5 April 2020.
 This is to allow time for the information to be reviewed, actions undertaken if required by the Diocesan Safeguarding team, and then for the information to independently evaluated to ensure the Diocese has taken appropriate safeguarding action.

 Q How far back should we be looking?